-You’ve moved into your new home and it finally feels like you’ve finished unpacking.
+You’ve moved into your new home and finally finished unpacking.
 Everything is settled!
-As you approach the one year anniversary of your new home, you need to take care of something else - the One-Year Warranty checklist!
-This is when you take a look for any problems or issues you need your builder to address.
-This is the perfect time to perform a homeowner maintenance check on your home.
-You may discover items to add to the one-year warranty request.
-Many builders will include a maintenance plan in their homeowner manuals.
+As you approach the one year anniversary of your new home, you need to take care of something else—the One-Year Warranty checklist!
+Every new home in Alberta has a mandatory warranty, and Pacesetter is no different.
+This is when you take a look for any problems or issues you need your builder to address and the perfect time to perform a homeowner maintenance check on your home.

 Some Key Points